saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 All of this information is difficult to manipulate and fake.

-After spending a few months understanding machine learning, I realised that it doesn't really work technically either.
+After spending a few months understanding machine learning, I realised that 'faking' doesn't really work technically either.
 The algorithms that find useful conclusions about you - like your political leanings or your health status - are based on finding needles in the haystack of all this data about you.
 You can temporarily introduce other needles, but the real ones are still always there and always clearer.

 The only way to stop this is to not provide the haystack.
 Hide it.
 The way to beat these systems is to starve them.

 If you don't want to be listened into, then you have to uninstall FB Messenger or physically cover your mic.
-(Electric tape is good for this and isn't noticeable.)
+(Black electric tape is good for this and isn't noticeable.)

 If you don't want Facebook to get your banking information, you have to delete your account, thus revoking the right you grant them in the Terms Of Service.